TheDaleks/ContentDK/Markdowns/2020-02-03-byzantine.md

 The [original Bitcoin website](https://web.archive.org/web/20090309175840/http://www.bitcoin.org/byzantine.html)[^3] also had a discussion of the Byzantine Generals Problem.
 In Satoshi's version of the problem, there are no enemies.
 "The problem is that the network is not instantaneous, and if two generals announce different plans at close to the same time, some may hear one first and others hear the other first."
 Thus, in Satoshi's characterization, the "enemy" is the practical problem that conflicting messages can occur even among honest actors, simply because they are not in perfect synchronization.
 As the original Byzantine Generals paper notes

-"No two clocks run at precisely the same rate, so no matter how accurately the processors' clocks are synchronized initially, they will eventually drift arbitrarily far apart unless they are periodically resynchronlzed.
+"No two clocks run at precisely the same rate, so no matter how accurately the processors' clocks are synchronized initially, they will eventually drift arbitrarily far apart unless they are periodically resynchronized.
 We therefore have the problem of keeping the processors' clocks all synchronized to within some fixed amount, even if some of the processors are faulty.
 This is as difficult a problem as the Byzantine Generals Problem itself"

 Thus, from inside their bunkers, Bitcoiners separate truth from falsehood.
 Customers of their service become like generals who can identify all traitors among them and successfully defend or attack together.